 If you combine penicillin with alcohol, the amount of time this drug remains in the body differs with each individual.
 The half-life of the drug is upwards of 45 minutes for healthy individuals.

 If you suffer from liver or kidney impairment, the half-life of penicillin can be as long as 30 hours.
 Because of this drug’s half-life will leave a healthy person’s body after 12 hours or so.
 It can take several days to leave the body for those with liver or kidney impairment.

 Avoid Drinking Alcohol with Penicillin and Other Antibiotics

 Along with worsening the medication’s side effects, taking alcohol with penicillin may also disrupt the healing process for your infection or disease.
 If you’re currently suffering from alcoholism, not drinking until penicillin has left your body might seem too challenging for you.
-If you find yourself in this situation, you should get in touch with a treatment provider to start gaining control of your life once more.
+If you find yourself in this situation, you should get in touch with a treatment healthcare provider or healthcare professional to start gaining control of your life once more.

 Can you drink alcohol while taking Penicillin?